-My name is Jackson Kuhl and I’m a writer and author.
-I specialize in writing about American history, biography, and news.
+Jackson Kuhl is a writer and author specializing in American history, biography, and historical fiction.

-My first book, Samuel Smedley, Connecticut Privateer (The History Press, 2011), is a biography of the American Revolution’s most daring sea captain.
-I’ve spoken about pirates and privateers at bookstores, libraries, historical societies, warehouse stores, museums, and private clubs.
+Kuhl’s first book, Samuel Smedley, Connecticut Privateer (The History Press, 2011), is a biography of the American Revolution’s most daring sea captain.
+Kuhl has spoken about pirates and privateers at bookstores, libraries, historical societies, museums, and private clubs.

 Kuhl has written for Atlas Obscura, Electric Literature, Journal of the American Revolution, National Geographic News, the New York Post, Reason, and other publications.
 For more than a decade he contributed to a pair of children’s magazines about archaeology and history.
 He also wrote a regular column on dinosaurs.